drocheam/optrace/docs/source/usage/image.rst

 **Export as PNG**

 You can also export an image mode as .png file.
-The function ``export_png`` takes a file path, an image mode and a side length as arguments.
+The function :meth:`export_png <optrace.tracer.r_image.RImage.export_png>` takes a file path, an image mode and a side length as arguments.
 The size is specified to the smaller side length.

-Note that the export resolution (=export image size) and the RImage pixel count (=histogram resolution) differ.
+Note that the export resolution (= export image size) and the RImage pixel count (= histogram resolution) differ.
-So saving an RImage with pixel side length 5 (``RImage.N``) with a resolution of ``size=500`` creates a larger image, but not a finer one.
+So saving an RImage with pixel side length 5 (:attr:`RImage.N <optrace.tracer.r_image.RImage.N>`) with a resolution of :python:`size=500` creates a larger image, but not a finer one.
 You can therefore parametrize the histogram resolution of the RImage and the export size independently by rescaling the image beforehand.

-..
-TODO example

 An exemplary function call could be: